 Usually a representative selection of Greek and Roman coins is exhibited in the university’s Archaeological Museum.
-In addition there are also showcases on special topics such as “Alexandria Troas” and “Mons Argaios”, respectively, highlighting recent research by University staff on these regions.
-The “process of ancient coin production” is illustrated by a selection of misstrikes.
-But at the moment our Museum is closed for rebuilding.
-Thus our holdings are kept in the safe room and may be studied only upon appointment.
+In addition there are also showcases on special topics such as "Alexandria Troas" and "Mons Argaios", respectively, highlighting recent research by University staff on these regions.
+The "process of ancient coin production" is illustrated by a selection of misstrikes.
+At the moment (2020-01-10 to 2020-03-22) there is an exhibition "Kleine Fächer - WeltWeit Unverzichtbar" shown in the museum.
+A few of our coins are integrated, but most of the numismatic holdings are kept in the safe room and may be studied only upon appointment.
 Providing easier access to the public is a key element of our mission, which aims at the digitization of all our coins.
 More and more objects will be published in our online catalogue waiting to be discovered 24 hours and seven days a week, wherever you are.

 Coin collection in the Archaeological Museum of Muenster University

 This project is in cooperation with the Münzkabinett der Staatlichen Museen zu Berlin: Coin database and online catalogue based on http://ikmk.smb.museum/ with shared data administration for the NUMiD-network and the semantic web.